 - 1. The Hospital Board, Health Service Executive and the Medical Director of PCCU, specify the population for the service and any inclusions/exclusions in terms of age and conditions of children to be admitted. - 2.
 The Medical Director will provide overall management and leadership of the unit and ensure compliance with best practice. - 3.
+The Medical Director should have access and representation on clinical, corporate and executive committees within their hospital with issues relating to PCCU. - 3.
 The Medical Director of PCCU should have clearly defined administrative time, to enable them to manage the Unit and engage with hospital management in determining the best use of critical care resources.